Monte-Christo/pact-workshop-dotnet-core-v1/readme.md

 # Workshop Steps

-## Step 1 - Fork the Repo & Explore the Code!
+## Step 1 - Fork the Repo & Explore the Code

 Create a fork of [pact-workshop-dotnet-core-v1](https://github.com/tdshipley/pact-workshop-dotnet-core-v1) and familiarise yourself with its contents.
 There are two main folders to be aware of: